List of Thermal Springs in CRI

 Map of Thermal Springs in CRI

-Guide to Costa Rica’s Natural Hot Springs
+Guide to Costa Rica’s Natural Thermal Springs

 Costa Rica is referred to as the “happiest country in the world,” and perhaps one factor in earning that title is the fact that the country has some top-notch hot springs.
 It’s one country in the Pacific Ring Fire Circle, meaning that underneath the ground there’s a lot of volcanic activity.

 This molten earth heats the groundwater, leading to several sites where the warm water breaks the surface.
-One truly special place in Costa Rica is La Fortuna, Alajuela and it’s most active volcano, Arenal.
+One truly special place in Costa Rica is La Fortuna, Alajuela, and its most active volcano, Arenal.

 In the late 1960s, Arenal scorched two villages to the ground.
 For approximately the next 50 years, Arenal stayed active and would unexpectedly send lava shooting into the air.
 When Arenal cooled, new hot springs were found all along the valley.

 There are many places in Costa Rica that offer more than just hot springs on their resort grounds.
 One such destination for relaxation is Tabacón Thermal Resort & Spa in Nuevo Arenal.
 This resort offers both day passes and rents rooms for those who want to stay longer.
 There’s a swim-up bar located in the outdoor spa area as well as lined pools of natural thermal water.

 At Nayara Springs, not far from Tabacon Thermal Resort, guests get a true lux experience.
 Nayara Springs is an adults-only resort, which allows staff to ensure an environment of quiet relaxation.
 The thermal pools, like all other spaces at Nayara Springs, have access to butler service.

 - Baldi Hot Springs Hotel Resort & Spa

 - Borinquen Thermal Resort